jedisct1/draft-denis-xet/draft-denis-xet.md

 Implementations MAY skip hash computation for the first `MIN_CHUNK_SIZE - 64 - 1` bytes of each chunk, as boundary tests are not performed in this region.

-This optimization does not affect output correctness because the Gearhash window is 64 bytes, ensuring the hash state is fully populated by the time boundary tests begin.
+This optimization does not affect output correctness because the `Gearhash` window is 64 bytes, ensuring the hash state is fully populated by the time boundary tests begin.

 # Hashing Methods {#hashing-methods}

 XET uses cryptographic hashing for content addressing, integrity verification, and deduplication.
 The specific hash function is determined by the algorithm suite.
 All hashes are 32 bytes (256 bits) in length.

-This section describes the hashing methods for the `XET-GEARHASH-BLAKE3` suite, which uses BLAKE3 keyed hashing {{BLAKE3}} for all cryptographic hash computations.
+This section describes the hashing methods for the `XET-GEARHASH-BLAKE3` suite, which uses `BLAKE3` keyed hashing {{BLAKE3}} for all cryptographic hash computations.
 Different key values provide domain separation between hash types.

 ## Chunk Hashes {#chunk-hashes}

 Chunk hashes uniquely identify individual chunks based on their content.
 The algorithm suite determines how chunk hashes are computed.

-For the `XET-GEARHASH-BLAKE3` suite, chunk hashes use BLAKE3 keyed hash with DATA_KEY:
+For the `XET-GEARHASH-BLAKE3` suite, chunk hashes use `BLAKE3` keyed hash with `DATA_KEY`:

 ~~~
 DATA_KEY = {